 Provides assistance in learning chemical concepts, problem-solving strategies, and answering general questions.
 The Chemistry Center will provide students with additional learning resources and limited help using digital homework platforms.
 Instructors are both graduate students and undergraduate students who are majoring in chemistry.

 The primary focus is to provide assistance in CSC 111, CSC 112, and CSC 221.
 No appointment is necessary, so drop by to ask questions, work on assignments, and meet your classmates.

 Offers one-on-one peer math tutoring for WFU students.

 Offers students a relaxed and welcoming place to discuss writing and the writing process with trained peer tutors.
 The Center is staffed by friendly and knowledgeable Wake Forest undergraduate and graduate students who act as an audience for students’ writing.

 Provides study skills training and counseling.
 Students can learn to read critically, take notes effectively, manage their time, improve their motivation, increase their reading speed, and prepare for tests.
-Assistance is provided through counseling and individual and group tutoring.
-Students with a wide range of learning and other documented disabilities may also receive academic support, training, and advocacy through the Learning Assistance Center.
+Students with a wide range of learning and other documented disabilities may also receive academic support, training, and advocacy through the CLASS.